liferay/liferay-docs/user/articles/05-setting-up/02-instance-settings/02-configuring-virtual-instance-settings/03-instance-configuration-settings.markdown

 [TOC levels=1-4]

 The Instance Configuration settings define the basic configuration information for the virtual instance, from the appearance to the Terms of Use for your Users to agree to.
-To access the Instance Configuration settings, Open the Control Panel and navigate to *Configuration* &rarr; *Instance Settings*, and select the *Instance Configuration* category under the *PLATFORM* section.
+Access the Instance Configuration settings from the Control Panel's *Configuration* &rarr; *Instance Settings* section, and select the *Instance Configuration* category under the *PLATFORM* section.
 The Instance Configuration contains four entries:

 - Appearance